-When you see your child lying on the couch, holding her head and complaining of a headache, it can be concerning.
+When you see your child lying on the couch, holding their head and complaining of a headache, it can be concerning.
 Headaches, which can even occur in infants, are a common problem for young people of all ages.
-According to Nick DeBlasio, MD, a pediatrician in our Pediatric Primary Care Clinic, about 10% of school-aged children and 15-27% of teens experience them from time to time.
+In fact, about 10% of school-aged children and 15-27% of teens experience them from time to time.
 Globally, migraine is the second most common neurological condition across all ages, while it is number one from ages 10 to 40 years old.

-Diet.
+- Diet.
 Does your child eat regular meals?
 Skipping one meal, like breakfast, can trigger a headache.
 It’s also important to make sure that your child is eating a well-balanced diet with lots of fruits and vegetables.
-Too much caffeine and certain foods can cause a headache as well.
+Withdrawal from too much caffeine can cause a headache as well.

-Vision problems.
-If your child is unable to see what’s happening at the front of the classroom, he might be straining his eyes to see far away, which can result in an eye strain.
+- Vision problems.
+If your child is unable to see what’s happening at the front of the classroom, they might be straining their eyes to see far away, which can result in an eye strain.
 This can sometimes be interpreted as a headache, although it is distinct from recurrent headaches.
-A vision test can give you a better understanding of whether or not your child’s headaches are being caused by vision problems.
+A vision test can give you a better understanding of whether or not your child’s eyestrain is being caused by vision problems.

-If your child has a headache, try giving her water and over-the-counter ibuprofen.
-Follow the instructions on the package for the appropriate dosage and do not give it to your child more than three times in a week.
+If your child has a headache, try giving them water or a sports drink and over-the-counter ibuprofen.
+Follow the instructions on the package for the appropriate dosage.
+Do not give it to your child more than three times in a week.
 If it persists for a few days or worsens, call your child’s pediatrician.

 Fortunately the majority of headaches in children are not a cause for alarm.
 However, there are a few instances which require a little more investigation.
-If your child’s headaches have become more frequent or severe, if he wakes up in the morning of the middle of the night from it, or if the headache causes vomiting, it’s best to have your child evaluated by your pediatrician.
+If your child’s headaches have become more frequent or severe, if it wakes them up almost every day in the morning or the middle of the night, or if the headache causes vomiting, it’s best to have your child evaluated by your pediatrician.

-He or she will perform a physical exam and decide if any tests need to be done.
+They will perform a physical exam and decide if any tests need to be done.
 Brain MRIs and CT scans are rarely needed.
-If your pediatrician suspects a migraine, she might refer your child to a neurologist who is familiar with medications to help prevent and treat them.
+If your pediatrician suspects a migraine, they might refer your child to a neurologist who is familiar with medications to help prevent and treat this condition.